ehonda/cyp/README.md

 Syntax of Proofs
 ================

 In this section, the syntax of Lemmas and the different types of proofs is presented.
 Concrete examples are linked to at the beginning of each subsection.
+Some of the line breaks in the syntax for proofs are optional (e.g. the line break after `Then` in a `Case`), but most aren't.
+Any time a variable or term (with or without type signature) is read, they are parsed until the end of line (or until a delimiter, if several variables/terms with type signature can be written down in a list, like in `Fix`, or `generalizing`).
+In these cases, the line breaks are needed for a correct parse and thus not optional.
+In any case, it is recommended to also insert the optional line breaks as presented here, to improve readability.

 Lemmas
 ------